What symptoms accompany a lingering cough?

 Whatever the type of cough you have, the DURO-TUSS range of cough liquids, tablets, and lozenges can help you switch it off.

-These medicines may not be right for you.
-Read the label before purchase.
-Follow the directions for use.
-If symptoms persist, talk to your health professional.
+Always read the label and follow the directions for use.
 DURO-TUSS Lingering Cough liquid is for use in association with the common cold.
 Marshmallow has been traditionally used in Western herbal medicine to soothe an irritated throat and associated dry cough.

 When to see a doctor